Code-Institute-Org/html-css-project/README.md

 ### Agile Planning
 Outline the Agile planning process, including  planning, defining user stories, and setting up project management tools.

+Document phase  goals focused on setting up the project's foundational elements— proposal submission, community engagement for feedback, revision processes, endorsements by trusted members, and adoption by organizations.
+Highlight how GitHub Copilot contributed to refining user stories and goals, ensuring a broad coverage of platform functionalities. nclude screenshots and examples of the project board setup and user story formats.

 ### Environment Setup
 Describe the process of selecting and setting up the development environment, including version control systems and choice of tech stack.